-Such third parties have contracted with us as data processors under the requirements in the General Data Protection Regulation.
+Such third parties will have contracted with us as data processors under the requirements in the General Data Protection Regulation.
 They are contractually bound to only use personal data for the agreed purpose(s).
 Relevant persons working for these third parties will have access to your personal data under the terms of the data processor contract, but only to the extent necessary to perform their services for us.

 In appropriate circumstances, we may disclose data to authorised bodies as required by law.

-8. Visitors to The workingflatcoats website
+8. Visitors to the workingflatcoats website

 Yes we do.
 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Some cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the webpage, or a unique identification number so that the website can ‘remember’ you on your return visit.
 Other cookies are deleted when you close your browser and only relate to the working of the website.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have furnished such information to the website.
 Cookies help us to provide you with a good experience when you browse our website and also allows us to improve our site.